jeesung-ahn/jeesung-ahn.github.io/index.md

   <img class="proj-image" src="/assets/img/EmoLab_fcMVPA.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>

-<div class="column" markdown="1"> I designed and conducted A/B tests for a mobile application that provides cognitive training to modify attentional bias towards negative social stimuli (*Attentional Bias Modification, ABM*).
-I recruited healthy controls, individuals who have social anxiety, and service workers who were undergoing extreme emotional load at workplaces.
-Participants performed the ABM task inside the fMRI scanner as well as on their smartphones.
-We conducted machine-learning classification of brain functional connectivity networks when participants were performing the ABM task and found socially distressed individuals show attentional bias to negative faces (*vs.* neutral faces) both at the behavioral and neural levels.
+<div class="column" markdown="1"> I designed and conducted A/B tests for a mobile application aimed at providing cognitive training to modify attentional bias towards negative social stimuli (Attentional Bias Modification, ABM).
+To test the app, I recruited healthy controls, individuals with social anxiety, and call center workers experiencing high emotional stress at their workplaces.
+Participants performed the ABM task both inside an fMRI scanner and on their smartphones.
+We used machine-learning classification of brain functional connectivity networks during the ABM task and discovered that socially distressed individuals exhibited an attentional bias towards negative faces (compared to neutral faces) at both behavioral and neural levels.
  </div>
 </div>
 <br>

-<div align="center"><font size="+1"><strong> Physical Activity and Loneliness: A Systematic Review of Intervention Studies </strong></font></div>
+<div align="center"><font size="+1"><strong> Physical Activity and Loneliness: A Systematic Review of Intervention Studies </strong></font><br> <a href="https://www.sciencedirect.com/science/article/pii/S2666518223000451" target="_blank">Publication</a> </div>
 <div class="row">
   <div class="column">
   <img class="proj-image" src="/assets/img/review_paper.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>

 <div class="column" markdown="1">
-I qualitatively reviewed literature that examined the effects of interventions that are designed to tackle two important public health matters: physical inactivity and loneliness.
-My aim was to identify which aspects of intervention most effectively improve physical inactivity and/or loneliness and whether these two variables are bi-directionally related.
-I proposed a psychological framework that suggests how *positive social experience* may underlie the relationship between loneliness and physical activity.
+I conducted a qualitative review of literature examining the effects of interventions designed to address two major public health concerns: physical inactivity and loneliness.
+My goal was to identify which aspects of these interventions most effectively improve physical activity and/or reduce loneliness, and to explore whether these two variables are bi-directionally related.
+I proposed a psychological framework suggesting that positive social experiences may underlie the relationship between loneliness and physical activity.
  </div>
 </div>
 <br>